kevinmatthes/fortran2018-conditional-memory/README.md

 In order to simplify the maintenance, **bump2version** as well as **Scriv** are used to automate the release generation.
 Scriv will compile the changelog on release after all version numbers were incremented by bump2version.

+Build artifacts are not going to be committed.
+This is ensured by the `.gitignore` this repository contains.
+It furthermore controls which files are going to be removed by `git clean`.
+Thus, it is the simplest solution to employ **Git** for the removal of build artifacts.

 <!----------------------------------------------------------------------------->